 All this while I had assumed the Mah Meri of Pulau Carey, numbering only about 4,000, were all one nation.

-I asked him, whether Kampung Bumbun would also come to the coastline for puja pantai.
+I asked him whether Kampung Bumbun would also come to the coastline for puja pantai.

-Mah Meri Arts: Intricate Nipa origami
+Mah Meri arts: Intricate nipa origami

 I glanced up at the hanging decorations dangling from the roof of the shed.
 They were intricate, birds and flowers and corn woven like origami from the fronds of the nipa palm that grew around the briny marshes here.
-Upon my own brow was an origami crown which they had given to guests that day.
+Upon my own brow was an origami crown which they had given to all the guests that day.

 However, the intricacy and skill I saw among the Mah Meri surpassed examples I’ve seen before.
 Certainly it far outstripped my own Malay people, among whom this art survives only in the making of ketupat.

 One caught my attention – I had not seen that shape so far that day.
 It was a crescent and star.
 Perhaps to symbolise the merging influence of the Muslim religion into Mah Meri beliefs.

 I asked him about the nipa origami.
-He smiled, and shrugged, claiming a lack of knowledge.
+He smiled and shrugged, claiming a lack of knowledge.
 “It’s the art of the womenfolk,” he said, losing interest.

-Mah Meri Arts: Surreal wood sculptures
+Mah Meri arts: Surreal wood sculptures

-At times grotesque, and always surreal, the artists’ often draw inspiration from Mah Meri animistic beliefs of spirits in nature.
-22 sculptures were awarded the UNESCO Seal of Excellence, and are displayed in the gallery of Mah Meri Cultural Village in Kampung Bumbun.
+At times grotesque, and always surreal, Mah Meri artists often draw inspiration from their animistic beliefs of spirits in nature.
+22 Mah Meri sculptures were awarded the UNESCO Seal of Excellence, and are displayed in the gallery of the Mah Meri Cultural Village in Kampung Bumbun.